unrealwork/axibase-collector/jobs/examples/nginx/README.md

 * Import [CSV parser](./configs/nginx-atsd-csv-parser.xml) for NGINX status page.
 * The parser splits status page content into cells and assembles series commands from extracted cell values.<br>In addition, it creates a derived metric `unhandled_percent` equal to `100*(1-handled/accepted)`.

-## Configure FILE job in Axibase Collector
+## Configure jobs in Axibase Collector

 Axibase Collector will poll the NGINX status page every 5 seconds and upload the downloaded file into ATSD for parsing.
+Moreover, Axibase Collector will try to establish a TCP connection with the same period to check availability of the server.

 * Login into Axibase Collector web interface